SBA Loans in 2019: What Sellers and Buyers Need to Know

 When is Applying For SBA Loans a Waste of Time?

-In fact for any business involved in gambling, recreational marijuana, or any business that could be construed to being involved in illegal activity it is hard to get a legitimate business loan at all.
+In fact, for any business involved in gambling, recreational marijuana, or any business that could be construed to be involved in illegal activity it is hard to get a legitimate business loan at all.
 Keep this in mind when you are considering what kind of business to buy, or when selling specific types of businesses.

 The 7(a) SBA loan is still the number one favored way to buy a business in 2019.
 A business broker can help you prepare your business for sale while at the same time helping vet buyers who want to look at your business.
 Ready to sell?
 Contact us here at Rogerson Business Services.
 Ready to buy?
 Check out our listings of businesses for sale to see if we have the one that is right for you.